-Permission in Principle (PIP) approval is being sought for the demolition of the existing structure and construction of one dwelling within the defined application area.
+Permission in Principle (PIP) approval is being sought for the demolition of and existing stables and construction of one dwelling within the defined application area.
 The proposed development falls within Article 5D of the Town and Country Planning (Permission in Principle) (Amendment) Order 2017 specifies that the application only needs to include a plan showing the relevant land.
 The local planning authority's assessment at this stage is restricted to considering the location, land use, and amount of development.
 Therefore, there is no requirement to provide further details on access, layout, scale, appearance, or design, as these issues are reserved for consideration during the Stage 2 Technical Details consent phase.

 The application includes indicative plans illustrating potential development options for the site.
-The proposed new dwelling is expected to be located.
-Access to the development would continue to be provided via the existing entry point from Emms Lane to the north east of the site.
+Access to the development would continue to be provided via the existing entry point east from the roundabout.
 The design of the new dwellings would be carefully crafted to harmonise with the area's character and appearance.
 However, these details will be addressed in later stages, pending confirmation that the site is suitable for development in principle.